 The ancient druids revered this plant and believed it had many powers.
 Here are just some of the things mistletoe might be able to do: Cure illness, assure fertility in animals and humans, protect from witchcraft, chase away evil spirits, purify the soul, neutralize poisons, and allow one to see and speak with ghosts.

 With all these benefits (apart from seeing ghosts) it’s no wonder mistletoe gained its reputation as a good luck charm.
-And not only does it keep people safe, but their homes as well.
+And not only does it keep people safe, it protects their homes as well.

 In olden days, if enemies chanced to meet in the woods under a mystical ball of mistletoe, they were to call a truce and lay down their weapons.
 Today, in the same spirit, we hang mistletoe in our homes at holiday time, and we must kiss those that we meet under it – even if we don’t like them.
 We have to pretend, just like the enemies in the woods.